 All the technical factors above will determine how your coffee will taste after its production.
 Although taste is subjective to one palate, here’s how professional coffee tasters (or cuppers) grade the coffees on five basic taste characteristics:

 A coffee’s flavor describes the overall and combined sensations of the coffee’s distinctive aromatic and taste characteristics–bitterness, sweetness, and aftertaste.

 It’s about defining specific attributes of a coffee according to standardized terms.
-Some coffees have a flavor reminiscent of red wine and are referred to as “winey”.
+Some “winey” coffees have a flavor reminiscent of red wine.
 Other coffees have a fruity essence that suggests berries or citrus.

 Whatever it is, the right amount of flavor extraction is obviously an important factor.
 Inconsistently ground beans result in weirdly extracted coffee; the same goes for inconsistent temperature and timing.

-All-in-all, a great coffee is well-balanced in which no single flavor characteristic extremely dominates or overpowers the others.
+All-in-all, a great coffee has balance, and no single flavor characteristic dominates or overpowers the others.